Herbal Supplements for Low Progesterone

 Have you been diagnosed with low progesterone?
-Or maybe you have symptoms of low progesterone, like a short luteal phase, spotting before periods, fertility struggles and more.
+Or maybe you have symptoms of low progesterone, like a short luteal phase, spotting before periods, heavy bleeding, fertility struggles and more.
 In a world of hormone drugs and providers who are too quick to prescribe the birth control, it’s natural to wonder what you can do to support your body without prescriptions, and help your ovaries do what they were designed to do all along.

 Progesterone plays a crucial role in maintaining healthy menstrual cycles by regulating the various hormonal changes that occur throughout the cycle.
 After ovulation, the ovaries produce progesterone, which prepares the uterine lining for potential implantation of a fertilized egg.
 This hormone promotes the thickening of the endometrium, ensuring it is nutrient-rich and conducive to supporting early pregnancy.
 If fertilization does not occur, progesterone levels decline, triggering the shedding of the uterine lining during menstruation.
 This hormonal balance is essential for a regular menstrual cycle; insufficient progesterone can lead to irregularities, such as heavy or missed periods, and can contribute to symptoms of premenstrual syndrome (PMS).
 Additionally, adequate progesterone levels help to stabilize mood and prevent excessive estrogen, reducing the risk of conditions like endometriosis and uterine fibroids.
 Thus, maintaining appropriate progesterone levels is vital for reproductive health, emotional well-being, and the overall regularity of menstrual cycles.